chahatkesh/webmark/Readme.md

-## Product Details for "Webmark"
+## Details of "Webmark"

-**Product Name:** webmark

-**About webmar:**
-webmark is a modern, interactive bookmark management application designed to help users efficiently organize, manage, and personalize their bookmarks.
+Webmark is a modern, interactive bookmark management application designed to help users efficiently organize, manage, and personalize their bookmarks.
 Webmark offers a user-friendly interface and robust features to enhance your bookmarking experience.

 <h2>Technology Stack:</h2>